Richard Hell

 Richard Lester Meyers (born October 2, 1949), better known by his stage name Richard Hell, is an American singer, songwriter, bass guitarist and writer.

-Hell was in several important early punk rock bands, including Neon Boys, Television, and The Heartbreakers, after which he formed Richard Hell & the Voidoids.
+Hell was in several important early punk rock bands, including Neon Boys, Television and the Heartbreakers, after which he formed Richard Hell & the Voidoids.
 Their 1977 album Blank Generation influenced many other punk bands.
 Its title track was named "One of the 500 Songs That Shaped Rock" by music writers in the Rock and Roll Hall of Fame listing and is ranked as one of the all-time Top 10 punk songs by a 2006 poll of original British punk figures, as reported in the Rough Guide to Punk.

 Since the late 1980s, Hell has devoted himself primarily to writing, publishing two novels and several other books.
 He was the film critic for BlackBook magazine from 2004 to 2006.

 Biography

 Early life and career

 Richard Lester Meyers was born in Lexington, Kentucky, in 1949.
-His father, a secular Jew, was an experimental psychologist, researching animal behavior.
+His father was Jewish, was an experimental psychologist, researching animal behavior.
 He died when Hell was seven years old.
-Hell was then raised by his mother, who came from Methodists of Welsh and English ancestry.
+Hell was then raised by his mother, Carolyn H. Rhodes, who came from Welsh and English ancestry.
 After her husband's death, she returned to school and became a professor.

 Hell attended the Sanford School in Delaware for one year, where he became friends with Tom Miller, who later changed his name to Tom Verlaine.
 They ran away from school together and a short time later were arrested in Alabama for arson and vandalism.

 Hell never finished high school, instead moving to New York City to make his way as a poet.
 In New York he met fellow young poet David Giannini, and moved to Santa Fe, New Mexico, for several months, where Giannini and Meyers co-founded Genesis:Grasp.
 They used an AM VariTyper with changeable fonts to publish the magazine.
 They began publishing books and magazines, but decided to go their separate ways in 1971, after which Hell created and published Dot Books.

 Before he was 21, his own poems were published in numerous periodicals, ranging from Rolling Stone to the New Directions Annuals.
 In 1971, along with Verlaine, Hell also published under the pseudonym Theresa Stern, a fictional poet whose photo was actually a combination of both his and Verlaine's faces in drag, superimposed over one another to create a new identity.
 A book of poems credited to "Stern", Wanna Go Out?, was released by Dot in 1973.

-The Neon Boys, Television and The Heartbreakers
+The Neon Boys, Television, and the Heartbreakers

 In 1972, Verlaine joined Hell in New York and formed the Neon Boys.
 In 1974, the band added a second guitarist, Richard Lloyd, and changed their name to Television.